bshirley/MNCalendarView/README.md

 # TO DO

-0. Order now backward
+0. [x] Order calendar backward
-1. Display Calendar when table heading is cicked
+1. [ ] Display Calendar when table heading is cicked
-2. restrict calendar to used dates
+2. [x] restrict calendar to used dates
-3. disable/cross through unused dates
+3. [ ] disable/cross through unused dates
-4. provide multi-day/week selection
+4. [ ] provide multi-day/week selection
+5. [ ] select properly in example
+6. [ ] filter properly in example